John. J Duffy Excellence in Teaching Award 2024: Susan Cruise

 Encouraging true student growth without the fixation on a single grade, Lawrence implements holistic grading and specifications/contract grading.
 To promote effective revision and student accountability, she emphasizes self-review over mandatory peer review.
 Additionally, she provides regular practice and feedback on low-stakes assignments to identify student struggles early on.
 Beyond her role as an educator, Lawrence serves as an active mentor and guide to her students.
 She facilitates independent research projects, has accompanied a student to present their work at the Children's Literature Association Conference, and has also assisted in expanding their paper for journal submission.
 Lawrence's commitment to excellence extends beyond the classroom, as she effectively integrates scholarship and teaching by presenting research, inspired by course materials and themes, at academic conferences.
 Furthermore, she is committed to continuous professional development, participating in metacognition-focused workshops to enhance teaching strategies and improve student learning outcomes.

-Chris P. Plyler Excellence in Service Award: Dr. David Dangerfield
+Chris P. Plyler Excellence in Service Award 2023: David Dangerfield

 At the system level, Dangerfield has promoted faculty interests while serving on the